Imperial War Museum Duxford: History

 RAF Duxford, a Royal Air Force fighter station had been declared surplus to requirements by the Ministry of Defence in 1969, and the museum duly requested permission to use part of one of the airfield's hangars as temporary storage.
 Duxford featured three double bay hangars of First World War vintage, which together provided over 9000 m2 of space.
 Within two years, ten of the museum's aircraft had been brought to Duxford, and were being restored by volunteers of the East Anglia Aviation Society.
 While the museum's own aircraft were not restored to flying condition, by cooperating with private groups the museum was able to mount its first airshow in 1973.
 Further air shows followed, with a display in June 1976 attracting an audience of 45,000 people.
 The runway was bought by Cambridgeshire County Council in 1977.
 The success of these shows provided a valuable source of revenue, and complemented the efforts of volunteers, so that the museum applied for the permanent transfer of the entire site to its use.
 Permission was received in February 1976 and Duxford became the first outstation of the Imperial War Museum.
 Initially open from March–October, Duxford received 167,000 visitors in the 1977 season, and 340,000 in 1978.
 Two million visitors had been received by 1982 and Duxford welcomed its ten millionth visitor in August 2005.

 In 2021, it was reported that the museum was considering loaning 50 land vehicles to the Pima Air & Space Museum.
+The same year, approval for the construction of a nearby hotel was given by the local district council.
 In 2024, it announced that the Land Warfare Hall would be permanently closing.
+At the same time, a plan to collaborate with Gonville & Caius College on a combination advanced air mobility development centre and collections storage facility.
 The museum began a major renovation of the AirSpace hangar in 2025.
 More than 100 aircraft are to be relocated as part of a plan to convert the space to a dedicated Cold War exhibition.